These clean eating blueberry cupcakes with lemon curd frosting are da bomb-diggity!! (Yes, I just said that.)

 - 1 tsp. baking soda

-- 1 cup frozen wild blueberries (fresh works too – I used wild because they are smaller)
+- 1 cup frozen wild blueberries (fresh work too.)

-- Bake at 350 F. for about 20-25 minutes or until they cupcakes are cooked through.
+Bake for about 20-25 minutes or until they cupcakes are cooked through.